learn-co-students/data-science-congrats-apply-atlanta-ds-012720/README.md

 Pretty.
 Cool.
 Stuff.

 Got it?
 Great!
 [Start your full-time Data Science Bootcamp application](http://go.flatironschool.com/data-science-immersive-application) and we’ll send an access code to your email to unlock the rest of this course.
-Not looking to apply to a career course - [apply to our skill-up course, Intro to Data Science](http://go.flatironschool.com/intro-to-data-science-application) where available, which also unlocks access to the next 50+ lessons.